 Even if you arrive on a boiling hot summer’s day, you cannot leave Carcassonne without trying its signature dish – cassoulet.
-A piping-hot dish of white beans, juicy pork cubes and locally a slab of duck, cassoulet is a fitting symbol of Languedoc-Roussillon cuisine – hearty, rich and totally unpretentious.
+A piping-hot dish of white beans, juicy pork cubes, and locally a slab of duck, cassoulet is a fitting symbol of Languedoc-Roussillon cuisine – hearty, rich, and unpretentious.

 The region’s cooking is heavily influenced by its former status as a territory under the Catalan empire, so expect olive oil, tapas, grilled pork sausages, a particular favorite being the hearty soup known as ollada, popular on both sides of the Pyrenees, which is justifiably known for its lumps of pork.
 The surrounding area is also renowned for dishes with figs, local goat’s cheeses, and lavender honey.

 But while Carcassonne’s restaurants can be somewhat hit and miss, there’s no excuse for drinking plonk in one of France’s most exciting wine regions.
-A mosaic of different wine styles are made across the Languedoc-Roussillon’s various appellations, nearby Limoufor example specializes in sparkling wine of the highest quality.
-In fact, Blanquette de Limoux can lay claim to being the first sparkling wine of modern times: its history begins many years before Champagne when that region was still focusing on still wines.
+A mosaic of different wine styles is made across the Languedoc-Roussillon’s various appellations; nearby Limoufor example, specializes in sparkling wine of the highest quality.
+Blanquette de Limoux can lay claim to being the first sparkling wine of modern times: its history begins many years before Champagne when that region was still focusing on still wines.
 It was reportedly invented by monks at the Abbey of St-Hilaire in 1531.
 Today in the hills around the town of Limoux, cool hillside vineyards are crafting a formidable reputation as one of the best sparkling wine zones outside of Champagne.

 Dramatically illuminated at night, La Cite is one of Europe’s largest city fortifications.
-A thorough walking itinerary would start the Gambetta square and then meander towards Pont Vieux, along rue de la Barbacane and then up through Porte d’Aude.
-The sights, smells, and sounds are unmissable.
+A thorough walking itinerary would start the Gambetta square and then meander towards Pont Vieux, along rue de la Barbacane, and then up through Porte d’Aude.
+The sights, smell, and sounds are unmissable.

-The 12th century Chateau Comtal is surely the main highlight of any trip to Carcassonne.
-Built in a variety of styles, the oldest parts of the castle can be seen from the courtyard today, and are mainly medieval, as well as Romanesque and Gothic structures.
+The 12th century Chateau Comtal is undoubtedly the main highlight of any trip to Carcassonne.
+Built-in a variety of styles, the oldest parts of the castle can be seen from the courtyard today, and are mainly medieval, as well as Romanesque and Gothic structures.
 It merits at least a full day’s exploration.